 I often compare the ADHD brain to a high-performance race car.
 Like a race car, people with ADHD need excellent, regular fuel to function optimally.
-That means well-balanced meals of lean proteins, hearty grains, fruits and vegetables.
+That means well-balanced meals of lean proteins, hearty grains, fruits, and vegetables.
 Easier said than done.
 It’s common for ADHD adults to forget to eat or buy groceries.
-How can you change your habits and create structure so you will eat an ADD-friendly diet to give your brain the fuel it needs?
+How can you change your habits and create structures so you will eat an ADHD-friendly diet to give your brain the fuel it needs?

 5. Get Enough Sleep